Tax Help Centre

 The Australian Tax Office provides training to student volunteers who can assist with simple tax returns.
 Tax Help Volunteers have undertaken intensive training and meet the accreditation requirements to assist.
 Tax Help is a free service available to all students who meet the eligibility requirements.

 This service is provided annually and available to all students who earn $60,000 p.a. or less.
-This service is not available for tax payers with more complex tax affairs such as income from business, investment properties, rent, voluntary agreement or royalties.
+This service is not available for tax payers with more complex tax affairs such as income from business, investment properties, rent, voluntary agreement or royalties. i.e. people who earn an income through an ABN, like Uber Eats, Menulog, Ola, and Deliveroo are not eligable.
 Taxpayers can check the full list of eligibility by contacting ATO on 132861.

 Tax Help Volunteers can assist eligible tax payers in the following areas:

 - Complete straightforward personal tax returns and offer advice

 - Complete applications for refunds of imputation credits

 - Complete non-lodgement advice for those who do not need to submit a tax return

-For people non-eligible for Medicare (usually international students) and earning more than $21,980 =
+For people not eligible for Medicare (usually international students) and earning more than $21,980 =

 - Need to fill a Medicare Entitlement Statement (found on the Human Services website of the Australian Government)